-Why It Works
+Why This Recipe Works

 - A combination of soft-cooked fried eggs and melty grilled cheese makes a delightfully messy sandwich (to be eaten with a knife and fork!).

-- 2 slices hearty sandwich bread
+2 slices hearty sandwich bread

-- 2 eggs
+2 large eggs

-- Kosher salt and freshly ground black pepper
+Kosher salt and freshly ground black pepper

 2 slices American, cheddar, and/or Jack cheese

 Close sandwich with cheese inside and continue to cook, flipping occasionally, until eggs are soft-cooked and cheese is melted, about 1 minute longer.
 Serve immediately.